 Progressive discipline is a commonly used method of formal discipline in which an employer imposes increasingly stern measures as an employee fails to improve or correct misconduct.
 Employers may include as many disciplinary steps as necessary.
 Progressive discipline usually involves the following stages, though employers may use as many levels as necessary.

 Verbal counseling is usually the first level of progressive discipline.
-This is typically a private discussion with the employee, the supervisor, and a representative from human resources if necessary.
+This typically is a private discussion with the employee, the supervisor, and a representative from human resources if necessary.
 This meeting should be used to alert the employee of a problem that the employer wants to prevent from becoming more serious.
 At this stage, nothing is placed in the employee's personnel file.
 However, the employer should draft a letter outlining the issues discussed and any agreements made.

 If the employee's conduct does not improve after verbal counseling, usually within a defined time period, an employer may decide to proceed with a written warning.
 A supervisor should meet with the employee again to discuss the lack of improvement and draft the written warning after the meeting which explains the reason for the warning and reiterate the topics discussed in the meeting.
 The warning should include:

 - A statement about the past, reviewing the employee's history with respect to the problem;